michelmake/michelmake.github.io/_posts/2021-06-27-perceptrons.md

 very large bias will allow the perceptron to fire easily, while a very negative bias will do the opposite.

-A perceptron can aslo be used to construct computational functions such as an AND or OR gat.
+A perceptron can also be used to construct computational functions such as an AND or OR gat.
 For example:

 {:refdef: style="text-align: center;"}